Local Resources

 Phone: (817) 289-6800

-Provides routine eye care and eye medications using a reduced fee structure for uninsured
+Additionally, the clinic offers routine eye care and eye medications at reduced fees for uninsured patients.

 Cedar Springs Eye Clinic in Uptown Dallas